smishra677/DAFT/Tutorial/tutorial.md

 The other three pairs are 1 NNI apart.
 They may still be biologically informative, but DAFT Direction cannot determine donor and recipient for them.

-⚠️ **The important lesson is that DAFT significant pairs should be interpreted as candidate branch-pairs.
+⚠️ **Remember that DAFT significant pairs should be interpreted as candidate events.
 They are the starting point for biological interpretation, not automatically a one-to-one list of independent introgression events.**

 ---